Jim Anderson (American politician)

-Jim Anderson (born March 17, 1943) is an American politician who served as a member of the Wyoming Senate from the 2nd district, which includes Converse County and Platte County.
+Jim Anderson (born March 17, 1943) is an American politician who served as a member of the Wyoming Senate from the 2nd district, which included Converse County and Platte County.

 Early life and education

 Jim Anderson was born on March 17, 1943, in Douglas, Wyoming.
 He graduated from Chadron State College in Chadron, Nebraska, and did some postgraduate work at the University of Wyoming.

 Career

-He served as a member of the Wyoming House of Representatives from 1997 to 2000.
+He served as a member of the Wyoming House of Representatives representing the 6th district from 1997 to 2000.
 From 2001 until his resignation on March 3, 2015, he served as a member of the Wyoming Senate.
 He served as President of the Wyoming Senate.
 He has stated that education is "the biggest social issue."
 He is opposed to gambling.
 In 2010, he sponsored a bill of 'cowboy ethics' after reading James Owen's book, Code of the West, about applying these principles to business.

-He is a member of the Rotary International, the Glenrock Chamber of Commerce, the National Rifle Association, Moose International.
+He is a member of the Rotary International, the Glenrock Chamber of Commerce, the National Rifle Association of America, Moose International.
 He serves on the Board of Directors of the Mining Associates of Wyoming.
 He is also a member of the Executive Committee of the Council of State Governments.